I recently bought Driver San Francisco on the PSN store.

 For me, it was clear: get it to 88 miles per hour.

 To my great surprise, as soon as the car hit 88, the screen blurred and a new challenge was unlocked, called “A blast from the past”.
-The reference to Return to the Future was obvious, but what was even better was the challenge itself: it was a remake of the first mission from the original Driver, a test performed in a garage that, once completed, would land you your first job in crime.
+The reference to Back to the Future was obvious, but what was even better was the challenge itself: it was a remake of the first mission from the original Driver, a test performed in a garage that, once completed, landed you your first job in crime.